 Robert Wendrich is founder and principal researcher in the research based spin-off (RBSO) Rawshaping Technology (RST) and assistant professor at the Faculty of Engineering Technology (ET) in the department of Design, Production and Management (DPM) at the University of Twente.
-He is also Programme Director for the Bachelor’s degree and graduate programs of Industrial Design Engineering (IDE) effective September 1st, 2018.
+He is also Programme Director for the Bachelor’s degree and graduate programs of Industrial Design Engineering (IDE).
 Professor Wendrich is a member of American Society of Mechanical Engineers (ASME); the Design Society (DS); the Euro VR VETE SIG; Emotional Engineering SIG (EE).

 Hybrid Design Tools; Representation; Computational Synthesis.